VicGUTT/isjs/README.md

 ### • **is.sizey / isSizey** _([Source](https://github.com/VicGUTT/isjs/blob/main/src/isSizey.ts) | [Tests](https://github.com/VicGUTT/isjs/blob/main/tests/is/isSizey.test.ts))_

-Determines whether the given value is a "sizey".
+Determines whether the given value is "sizey".

 A value is considered "sizey" if it has a `size` property that returns a number.